-- 16. The definition of "single window" is partly adopted from Economic Commission for Europe (ECE) Recommendation No. 33.8 Some modification has been made from the definition given in ECE Recommendation No. 33 to suit the objective and scope of this Agreement [Framework Agreement].
-For the purpose of reference, the definition of this term in ECE Recommendation No. 33 is "a facility that allows parties involved in trade and transport to lodge standardized information and documents with a single entry point to fulfil all import, export, and transit-related regulatory requirements.
+- Goods.7 The notion of "transactions relating to sales of goods" should be interpreted as excluding transactions related to supply of services. - 15.
+"Mutual recognition" is established by the Parties agreeing that different national requirements are equivalent and mutually acceptable in order to fulfil the requirements of domestic legislation in a specific field.
+Each Party to the Framework Agreement would be required to recognize the validity of any trade-related data and documents in electronic form as well as electronic signatures received from another Party and vice versa. - 16.
+The definition of "single window" is partly adopted from United Nations Economic Commission for Europe (UNECE) Recommendation No. 33.8 Some modification has been made from the definition given in UNECE Recommendation No. 33 to suit the objective and scope of this Framework Agreement.
+For the purpose of reference, the definition of this term in UNECE Recommendation No. 33 is "a facility that allows parties involved in trade and transport to lodge standardized information and documents with a single entry point to fulfil all import, export, and transit-related regulatory requirements.
 If information is electronic, then individual data elements should only be submitted once." - 17.
-The definition of "interoperability" is wholly adopted from the IEEE Standard Computer Dictionary: A Compilation of IEEE Standard Computer Glossaries.
+The definition of "interoperability" is wholly adopted from the IEEE Standard Computer Dictionary: A Compilation of IEEE Standard Computer Glossaries.9